1

 The Colorado Child Care Assistance Program (CCCAP) helps families that are homeless, working, searching for work or in school find low-income child care assistance.
 Families that are enrolled in the Colorado Works Program can also use CCCAP services.

 Each county's Department of Social/Human Services and the Colorado Office of Early Childhood, Division of Early Care and Learning manage the CCCAP program.
-Each county sets eligibility requirements for families, but must help families that have an income of 165% or less of the federal poverty guideline.
+Each county sets eligibility requirements for families, but must help families that have an income of 185% or less of the federal poverty guideline.
 Counties will not serve families that have an income over 85% of the state median income.
+As of July 1, 2023, cooperation with Child Support Services is no longer required to be eligible for CCCAP in any county.

 You can apply for CCCAP online, by mail or by contacting your county's department of human/social services.
 If you are using the paper application, you must submit it to your county department of human/social services in person or by mail.